sjy-chen/Chronometra/README.md

 can be seen in Chronometra's art and gameplay.

 Chronometra was coded with PyGame, and uses PyTMX to load maps.
-The maps and the obstacles were made using Tiled.
+The maps and the obstacles were made using Tiled, while the graphics were made in Photoshop.

 #### Python Concepts Used
 - Classes and functions are used to create various parts of the game.